The 4DTV Integrated Program Guide is an integral part

 f) Look at line 1, on the left

 g) note the number is 07.
-This means a DCII Lock when tuned to a DCII channel.
-Confirm by looking at the front of the receiver for the
+This means a DCII Lock when tuned to a DCII

-Green DCII Light.
+DCII Light.

-Look at line 3, on the right.
+h) Look at line 3, on

 I) the +9.5 is the signal level.
 Confirm with options 6-5